-- B. The following are not permitted: - (3) Smoking in designated non-smoking common area or living space.
-All smoking must be a minimum of twenty five (25) feet away from the building. - (4) Use of charcoal or propane grills indoors, on patios or within ten (10) feet of University buildings.
-Grills should be attended when in use. - (5) Storage of explosive or flammable materials (e.g., gasoline, propane). - (10) Tampering with, altering, damaging or bypassing designed operation of building system or safety equipment, including: - a.
-Fire safety equipment (e.g., smoke detectors). - b.
-Mechanical systems (e.g., heating/cooling thermostats). - c.
-Appliances - d.
-Building security/lock system (e.g., duplication of keys).
+- E. Use of charcoal or propane grills indoors, on patios, or within ten (10) feet of University buildings is prohibited.
+Grills should be attended when in use.
+Fuel for grills needs to be stored outside, by the grill, and secured appropriately.
+Grills must be labeled with a current University Apartments-issued property sticker. - F. Storage of explosive or flammable materials (e.g., gasoline, propane) is not permitted in buildings or common areas. - G. Storage of hoverboards is not permitted in buildings, storage or common areas due to documented safety concerns regarding riding, storage, and charging of these devices. - H. Lessee agrees to not tamper with, alter, damage, or bypass designed operation of building system or safety equipment, including: - (1) Fire safety equipment (e.g., smoke detectors, pull stations, fire extinguishers) - (2) Mechanical systems (e.g., heating/cooling thermostats) - (3) Building security/lock system (e.g., duplication of keys) - (4) Electrical system - (5) Plumbing system